image (10)

 No single ad creative is guaranteed to work forever.

-• Run A/B tests on headlines, images, CTAs, and even background colors.
+• Run A/B tests on headlines, images, CTAs, and even background colours.

 • Check metrics like CTR (Click-Through Rate), CPC (Cost Per Click), and ROAS (Return on Ad Spend).